psygo/psygo/README.md

 My interests are random and feature a wide variety of topics, something I've been unambiguously complimented on and criticized for.
 If you want to know more, do check my website out: [fanaro.com.br][my_website].

-Another major on-and-off interest of mine is in the game of Go (Baduk or Weiqi).
+Another major on-and-off interest of mine is in the game of Go (Baduk or Weiqi (囲碁 or 바둑 or 围棋)).
 I have some articles about it in my website and have some videos on my YouTube channel as well &mdash; the videos are in Portuguese.

 [my_website]: https://fanaro.com.br/